fonkamloic/College-student-dashboard/README.md

 Due to  my laziness i will redirect you to a clearer explanation on the web.
 [Staging the changes](https://githowto.com/staging_changes) and [Adding a file to a repository using the command line](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/).

 finally to be fluent in using git, it is advisable to google your problems because it is really really really......
-REALLY possible that your problem has been solved elsewhere (and that doesn't go only for git).These are some good ressource to learn git
+REALLY possible that your problem has been solved elsewhere (and that doesn't go only for git).These are some good ressources to learn git

 -  [Google](https://www.google.com)